Also see: Women in American History

 Margaret Heffernan Borland (1824-1873) – A Texas Rancher, Borland owned a herd of more than 10,000 cattle in 1873.
 She was said to be the only woman known to have led a cattle drive during the days of the Old West.

-Anne Bonny – Lady Pirate (1700?-1782?) – A female pirate, Bonny was born in County Cork, Ireland.
-Anne fell in love with a handsome young sailor, ran away to the West Indies with him.
-Leaving her husband, Anne sailed on Captain “Calico Jack” Rackham’s ship, where she gained fame as a bloodthirsty pirate.
-Captured, she was tried and convicted of piracy, but there are no records indicating she was ever hanged.
+Anne Bonny – Lady Pirate (1700?-1782?) – A female pirate, Bonny fell in love with a handsome young sailor and ran away to the West Indies with him.
+She sailed on Captain “Calico Jack” Rackham’s ship, where she gained fame as a bloodthirsty pirate.

 Eilley Orrum Bowers (1827–1903) – Known as the “Queen of the Comstock” and the “Washoe Seeress,” Bowers is remembered as one of the most important women in the development of Utah.